-Loan Document Completion: Once you choose a loan, you’re ready to review and sign your loan documents.
+Loan Document Completion: Once you choose a student loan, you’re ready to review and sign your loan documents.
 This includes the loan approval disclosure, MEFA loan agreement, Department of Education self-certification, and electronic delivery options.

-Loan Fund Receipt: Finally, MEFA will disburse your loan funds to your college or university if you’re taking out a new loan.
-If you’re refinancing, MEFA will pay off your existing loans and you’ll begin your new repayment period with them.
+Loan Fund Receipt: Finally, MEFA will disburse your student loan funds to your college or university if you’re taking out a new loan.
+If you’re refinancing, MEFA will pay off your existing student loans and you’ll begin your new repayment period with them.

-Mobile App – You can manage your loan payments on the go with MEFA’s app, which is available both at the Apple App Store and Google Play.
+Mobile App – You can manage your student loan payments on the go with MEFA’s app, which is available both at the Apple App Store and Google Play.

 Deferment Available – If you’re having trouble making your payments, you may qualify for deferment.
 Reasons to apply include enrolling in school, experiencing economic hardship, becoming unemployed, or being deployed in the military.

 Forbearance Available – Forbearance is also an option with MEFA student loans.
 Reasons beyond those listed for deferment include going through a natural disaster or another temporary hardship.